VulpixelMC/world-in-a-jar/README.md

 *The world ends at the world border; it is not truly infinite.<br>
 **As of releasing the ModFest version, the jar item is currently uncraftable.<br>

+## Redistribution 🖍️
+CursedMC does not sanction any redistributions not hosted on its website, GitHub, or Modrinth.
+Do not upload this software to any other services without due credit and links to the original file from which the redistributed software was downloaded.
+You may use this software in Modpacks, given due credit and a link to download the original software.

 ## License
 World In a Jar is licensed under `LGPL-3.0-only`.
 See `COPYING` and `COPYING.LESSER` for details.